nekocode/android-parcelable-intellij-plugin-kotlin/README.md

  0. Choose the downloaded jar file

 ## Usage
 Just press ALT + Insert (or your equivalent keybinding for code generation) in your editor and select Parcelable.
-It allows you to select the fields to be parceled.
+It will auto generate Parcelable boilerplate code for your data class.

 ![](art/uasge.gif)